xaionaro-go/echox/website/content/guide/routing.md

   parent = "guide"
 +++

-Echo's router is based on [radix tree](http://en.wikipedia.org/wiki/Radix_tree) makings route lookup really fast, it leverages [sync pool](https://golang.org/pkg/sync/#Pool) to reuse memory and achieve zero dynamic memory allocation with no GC overhead.
+Echo's router is based on [radix tree](http://en.wikipedia.org/wiki/Radix_tree), making route lookup really fast.
+It leverages [sync pool](https://golang.org/pkg/sync/#Pool) to reuse memory and achieve zero dynamic memory allocation with no GC overhead.

 Routes can be registered by specifying HTTP method, path and a matching handler.